lacostej/groovy_maven_pom_tools/README.txt

-A set of bash and groovy scripts used to clean up a large number of POMs.
+A set of bash and groovy scripts used to clean up a large number of maven POMs.

-Based on groovy-xml-tools [1]
+Based on groovy_xml_tools [1]

 Features
 * reorder a POM based on a model